publicdocs/uscode/assets/md/titles/usc20/us/usc/t20/ch44/schI/ptA/m__us_usc_t20_s2323.md

             Each eligible agency shall identify in the State plan core indicators of performance for career and technical education students at the secondary level that are valid and reliable, and that include, at a minimum, measures of each of the following:

-                (i) Student attainment of challenging academic content standards and student academic achievement standards, as adopted by a State in accordance with [section 6311(b)(1) of this title][/us/usc/t20/s6311/b/1] and measured by the State determined proficient levels on the academic assessments described in [section 6311(b)(3) of this title][/us/usc/t20/s6311/b/3].
+                (i) Student attainment of the challenging State academic standards, as adopted by a State in accordance with [section 6311(b)(1) of this title][/us/usc/t20/s6311/b/1] and measured by the State determined levels of achievement on the academic assessments described in [section 6311(b)(2) of this title][/us/usc/t20/s6311/b/2].

                 (ii) Student attainment of career and technical skill proficiencies, including student achievement on technical assessments, that are aligned with industry-recognized standards, if available and appropriate.